 A: Data from new 10-Qs and 10-Ks are typically captured within 30 minutes of being filed with the SEC, and the GPCCT is updated daily with new data.

 Q: Is it possible to retrieve the most recently available data fields as of a certain date?

 A: Yes.
-On the “Peer Group” tab, you can specify a “Valuation Date,” and all the data fields on that page will be populated with the most recently available values (TTM, fiscal year, or quarter) as of your specified valuation date.
+On the “Peer Group” tab, you can specify a “Valuation Date,” and all the data fields on that page will be populated with the most recently available values (TTM, fiscal year, or quarter) for the most recent period prior to your specified valuation date (or, you can select a period other than the most recent).
 If you wish to add additional data fields to the “Peer Group” tab, you can navigate to the “Display” tab to add any additional desired fields.